blunan/flic-hub-home-assistant-module/flic_hub_module/README.md

 > Be sure you have the **API** component enabled in your Home Asistant instance (enabled by default).
 In case you have any troubles see their [documentation](https://www.home-assistant.io/integrations/api) to know how to enable it.

-## Running automations with your Flics
+## Run automations with your Flics

 To run automations using `flic_click` events your scripts should look like this: